 There are ways to include a safeguard to make sure that the only files you erase are truly the ones you want to delete.

-Below are a number of reasons to delete files Using Command Prompt and Command Line:
+Below are several reasons to delete files Using Command Prompt and Command Line:

 Are you aware that it is possible to erase a file on Windows by making use of the Command Prompt?
 Below are some steps on how to go about it: